Apple in talks to buy Japan chip venture to secure iPhone supply chain

 A deal by Apple would be a rare foray into a Japanese technology industry that has suffered from aggressive competition by ambitious rivals like Samsung in the last decade.

-Renesas, formed from struggling chip units at conglomerates Hitachi Ltd, Mitsubishi Electric Corp and NEC Corp, has racked up nearly 650 billion yen in net losses over the last eight years.
+Renesas, formed from struggling chip units at conglomerates Hitachi Ltd, Mitsubishi Electric Corp and NEC Corp, has racked up nearly 650 billion yen ($6.28 billion) in net losses over the last eight years.

 Sharp has also posted heavy losses in recent years.